Who are these people in the funny clothes, you ask?

 How does one get involved in the SCA?

 Feel free to contact any of our officers.
 In addition, check out the SCA Homepage, or the Kingdom of Gleann Abhann Homepage.
-Finally, join us at Riverfront Park in downtown Little Rock on Sunday afternoon and start asking questions of the people in armor!
+Finally, join us at the fighter practice at Kanis Park in Little Rock on Sunday afternoon and start asking questions of the people in armor!
 We hope to see you there.